 Our Alaska deer hunting trips go for five days and cost $3,250 per person.
 We welcome guests to Kodiak Sportsman’s Lodge the night before your first hunt and you depart the morning after your last.
 The price includes deer hunting, duck hunting, and fishing, although deer hunting will be the priority during your stay.
 It also includes lodging, meals, snacks, beverages, transportation to and from Old Harbor airport, and transportation to and from the hunting grounds.

 You’ll need to make your own way here.
 We usually recommend flying from your closest city to Anchorage, then catching a commercial flight to Kodiak City, and a charter flight to Old Harbor.
 You’ll also need to cover your hunting license ($160), tags ($300 per deer – a total of three deer can be taken), and land use fees ($150 only if you hunt on native land).
 The price also does not include any gratuities you wish to add once you’ve come and experienced Kodiak.

-What else can I hunt on while I’m on Kodiak Island?
+What Else Can I Hunt While I’m on Kodiak Island?